 The Basics of Lumper Fees for Logistics Professionals

 Lumpers charge fees for their services, as they should.
 After all, they’re doing a lot of the heavy lifting (literally).
-Whether you’re a trucker or another logistics professional, it’s best to understand this type of assessorial fees so you can be prepared.
+Whether you’re a trucker or another logistics professional, it’s best to understand this particular type of assessorial fees, so you can be prepared.

-These fees vary depending on the amount of work and hours the lumpers put into unloading the cargo.
-A standard lumper fee can range from $100 – $500, impacted by the size and type of load.
-An average lumper fee could be around $300.
+Lumper fees vary depending on the amount of work and hours the lumpers put into unloading the cargo.
+A average lumper fee can range anywhere between $100 to $500 and is impacted by the size and type of load.
+On average, a lumper fee is around $300.

-Fees include the labor for unloading the cargo as well as any additional tasks such as reloading the truck trailer.
-Once an unload and reload (if applicable) is complete, the truck driver will pay the lumper and will later receive reimbursement from their trucking company.
+Lumper fees include the labor for lumper workers to unload the freight from a trailer as well as any additional tasks beyond unloading such as sorting cargo, especially important for food warehousing companies, and for the reload of the truck trailer.
+Once an unload and load (if applicable) is complete, typically the truck driver pays the lumper, secures a lumper receipt to be used later for proof of lumper payment to receive reimbursement from their trucking company.

-The driver can pay using fleet checks, fuel cards, credit cards or cash.
-In a perfect world, the driver knows in advance what the lumper fee will cost and can easily pay in a way previously determined with the broker or carrier.
-Unfortunately, lumper employment varies wildly so drivers are sometimes surprised by fees and need to secure a lumper receipt for reimbursement.
+The driver can pay for a lumper service fee using fleet checks, fuel cards, credit cards or even cash.
+In a perfect world, the truck driver knows in advance what the lumper fees might cost and how to pay lumper fees easily via a previously determined method with their broker or carrier.

 Put simply: lumpers save companies and distributors millions each year.
 Instead of hiring their own internal warehouse staff, they hire third-party individuals, which reduces labor costs.
 For example, by using third-party help, they don’t have to pay payroll taxes or for workers’ compensation insurance.
 Also, some carriers would rather pay lumper fees than pay increased insurance premiums or liability payments for risking driver safety by unloading their own freight.